 Is there a way to hit pause on our to-do-lists and just give ourselves permission to play?
 I think we must.
 Play can be simple or elaborate.
 Think back to your own childhood and remind yourself of what brought you joy.
 There are no rules, except of course, that you have to have fun!

-When I find myself in a mood that I don’t enjoy, I perform this small, simple ritual to make myself feel better.
+When I find myself in a mood that I can’t stand, or when I can’t believe how messy my house is, I perform this small, simple ritual to make myself feel better.
 I clean the kitchen sink.
-I take my time, scrubbing, and making it as shiny as it can be.
-Then I leave a little splash of water in it, and I add a few drops of my favourite […]
+I take my time, scrubbing, and making it as shiny as can be.
+Then I leave a little splash of water in it, […]

 Prepare yourself for some shocking information.
 I do not have a cell phone and neither does my husband.
-This is a conscious choice that we make, checking in every now and then to see if it’s still the right thing for us.
-I fully admit that there are great benefits to having a cell-phone; instant communication, a multitude of incredible […]
+What?!!
+I know.
+It’s hard to believe, but this is a conscious choice we’ve made, checking in every now and then to see if it’s still the right thing for us.
+I fully admit that there are great benefits to having a […]

 Our Gingerbread House may not be perfect, but with the light shining on it just right, it wasn't half bad, and today, that's good enough.